Professional/Short course Promoting Sexual Health in Practice

 At level 6 (UZVSQA-20-3)

-• Demonstrate knowledge and understanding of sexual health, current policy and local priorities for practice.
+• demonstrate knowledge and understanding of sexual health in the context of current policy, and local priorities for practice.

-• Discuss the factors that can potentially impact upon an individual's sexual health and wellbeing.
+• discuss and evaluate factors that can impact upon an individual's sexual health and wellbeing including personal attitudes and beliefs.

-• Discuss and critically analyse sexual health practice, evaluate current policy and local priorities for service delivery.
+• demonstrate knowledge and understanding of sexual health in the context of current policy, and local priorities for practice.

-• Critically analyse the factors that can potentially impact upon an individual's sexual health and wellbeing.
+• critically evaluate factors that can impact upon an individual's sexual health and wellbeing including personal attitudes and beliefs.

 For information about part-funded places, please contact Hettie Lean ( Hettie.Lean@uwe.ac.uk).